Yer1k/AI_Trading/README.md

 df = sentiment_generator(df, calculate_scores=False, task="sentiment-latest", remove_stopwords=False)
 ```

-As simple as that.
 The `sentiment_generator` function will accept a pandas dataframe `df` and output another pandas dataframe `df` with one or more columns reporting information about the sentiment of the tweet (see below for more details).
 All tweets are stored under the field `text`.
+The function will also take additional three parameters: 1) `calculate_scores` will generate a sentiment score in addition to a sentiment label ('Positive', 'Negative', 'Neutral') if set to `True`.
+2) 'remove_stopwords' will remove stopwords from the tweets if set to 'True'.
+3) `task`: the Roberta-Base sentiment model can perform other tasks as well including emotion, degree of offensiveness of text.
+These are the possible parameters a user can input for `task`: emoji, emotion, hate, irony, offensive, sentiment-latest .
+NOTE: besides for 'sentiment-latest', all other tasks have not been tested with the model.

-1) The function will first clean and preprocess the data
+Data Cleaning steps:
 * lowercase all tweets
 * remove any URLs.
 * an option to remove all stopwords.
 If user sets `remove_stopwords=True` in the `sentiment_generator` function then stopwords will be removed.
 By default, stopwords are preserved.